klen/py-frameworks-bench/docs/index.md

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js"></script>

 This is a simple benchmark for python async frameworks.
-Almost all of the frameworks are ASGI-compatible (aiohttp is an exception).
+Almost all of the frameworks are ASGI-compatible (aiohttp and tornado are exceptions on the moment).

 The objective of the benchmark is not testing deployment (like uvicorn vs hypercorn and etc) or database (ORM, drivers) but instead test the frameworks